AmrMashaal/git-learning/readme.md

 git add . // if you made a new file or a new folder you have to track it by type git add "file name" or git add . to track all

+git commit // saves changes in the local repository

 git push // upload the changes

 ls // lists the files and the directories in the current directory

+git init // initialize the repository

+git remote add origin // it gives us a reference to the github repository

+git push -u origin main // use it once to just use git push directly